Node Replication: Theory And Practice: Related Works and Conclusion

 Several calculi with explicit substitutions (ES) bridge the gap between formal higher-order calculi and concrete implementations of programming languages (see a survey in~\cite{kesner07a}).
 The first of such calculi, \eg~\cite{abadi90,BlooRoselx}, were all based on \emph{structural} substitution, in the sense that the ES operator is syntactically propagated step-by-step through the term structure until a variable is reached, when the substitution finally takes place.
 The correspondence between ES and Linear Logic Proof-Nets~\cite{DCKP03} led to the more recent notion of calculi \emph{at a distance}~\cite{accattoli10,accattoli14a,PNESAccattoli18}, enlightening a natural and new application of the Curry-Howard interpretation.
 These calculi implement linear/partial substitution \emph{at a distance}, where the search of variable occurrences is abstracted out with context-based rewriting rules, and thus no ES propagation rules are necessary.
 A third model was introduced by the seminal work of Gundersen, Heijltjes, and Parigot~\cite{gundersen13a,gundersen13b}, introducing the atomic $\lambda$-calculus to implement node replication.

 Inspired by the last approach we introduced the calculus $\rcalc$, capturing the essence of node replication.
 In contrast to~\cite{gundersen13a}, we work with an implicit (structural) mechanism of weakening and contraction, a design choice which aims at focusing and highlighting the node replication model, which is the core of our calculus, so that we obtain a rather simple and natural formalism used in particular to specify evaluation strategies.
 Indeed, besides the proof of the main operational meta-level properties of our calculus (confluence, termination of the substitution calculus, simulations), we use linear and non-linear versions of $\rcalc$ to specify evaluation strategies based on node replication, namely call-by-name and call-by-need evaluation strategies.
+In particular, we provided simple tools to prove correctness of these reduction strategies.
+This was achieved in the framework of our concise calculus $\rcalc$, based not only on an implicit treatment of weakening and contraction, but also on the notion of commuting conversions by means of \emph{distance}.
+Indeed, the treatment of weakening, contraction, and commuting conversions result in a heavy machinery for the atomic $\lambda$-calculus, which would make the correctness of these strategies much more involved.

+Moreover, characterisation of termination of different strategies based on $\rcalc$ were achieved with a rather standard type system and, surprisingly, no deep inference system was necessary at this point.
+This is of interest, since our type system is equipping full-laziness with a well-known denotational semantics.
+We think that this would be difficult to achieve in the framework of the atomic $\lambda$-calculus.

 The first description of call-by-need was given by Wadsworth~\cite{wadsworth71}, where reduction is performed on \emph{graphs} instead of terms.
 Weak call-by-need on \emph{terms} was then introduced by Ariola and Felleisen~\cite{ariola97}, and by Maraist, Odersky and Wadler~\cite{maraist98,maraist99}.
 Reformulations were introduced by Accattoli, Barenbaum and Mazza ~\cite{accattoli14b} and by Chang and Felleisen~\cite{chang14}.
 Our call-by-need strategy is inspired by the calculus in~\cite{accattoli14b}, which uses the distance paradigm~\cite{accattoli10} to gather together meaningful and permutation rules, by clearly separating \emph{multiplicative} from \emph{exponential} rules, in the sense of Linear Logic~\cite{LL}.